-If you’ve received a communication from us that gives you an estimated Paydown Plan amount and you’d like to know more, please see our article on estimated Paydown Plans.
+Alternatively, if you’ve received a communication from us that gives you an estimated Paydown Plan amount and you’d like to know more, please see our article on estimated Paydown Plans.

 Why have I received this communication from you?

+This type of long term borrowing is defined by the FCA as Persistent Debt.
 You can find more information in our article: What is Persistent Debt?

 We’ve put together some questions and answers below, to make sure you’re 100% clear on what this change means for you.